Emily J. Miller: Deputy press secretary at Department of State

+Editor, columnist and reporter

 Miller worked at ABC News as an associate producer for the television shows This Week and Good Morning America.
 She then went on to become a senior editor for Human Events and a gossip columnist for Politics Daily.
-After this, she worked at The Washington Times as a columnist and senior editor of their opinion pages.
+After this, she worked at The Washington Times as a columnist and senior editor of their opinion pages, where she wrote opinion pieces with titles such as "Maryland's bathroom bill benefits few transgenders, puts all girls at risk from pedophiles" and "New Obamacare ads make young women look like sluts".

-In 2012, Miller was awarded the Clark Mollenhoff Award for Investigative Reporting by the conservative Institute on Political Journalism for her "Emily Gets Her Gun" column series in The Washington Times, in which she describes her attempt to legally acquire and register a handgun in Washington D.C. after experiencing a home invasion.
-In 2013, Miller was awarded the David & Goliath Award by Jews for the Preservation of Firearms Ownership.
-In, 2013, Miller published a book expanding upon her work in this series, titled Emily Gets Her Gun: But Obama Wants to Take Yours.

 In April 2014, WTTG, a Fox affiliate in Washington, D.C., announced their hiring of Miller as their chief investigative reporter.
 In June 2016, she moved to One America News Network as their senior political correspondent.